 - Sprinkle the corned meat with the sugar and salt.

 - If the corned beef came with a little packet of spices, sprinkle those over the meat.

 - Cover the slow cooker and cook on low for 10 hours.
 With an hour to go, cut up the cabbage into chunks and add it to the slow cooker, just on top of the meat.
 Sprinkle with a bit of salt.
-Helpful hint: set a timer to remind yourself when to add the cabbage (9 hours in to the cooking), and another timer when to turn off the slow cooker!
+Helpful hint: set a timer to remind yourself when to add the cabbage (9 hours into the cooking), and another timer for when to turn off the slow cooker!